-In 2022, the Foundation closed on one new conservation property and increased conservation land holdings by approximately 6 percent.
+In 2022, the Foundation closed on one new conservation property.
 The acquisition (fee title) was the West Chocolate Bay Preserve, a 555-acre tract along Halls Bayou and West Galveston Bay in Brazoria and Chambers Counties, that was purchased with private funding at an appraised value of \$560,051.
-This acquisition increased property balances recorded at December 31, 2022.

-The remaining tract attained in 2022 was a donated conservation easement for a 392 acre tract near Spindletop Bayou in Chamber and Liberty County.
+Additionally, the Foundation received a donated conservation easement for a 392-acre tract near Spindletop Bayou in Chamber and Liberty County.
 This easement is valued at approximately \$527,000 and included as a contribution and conservation easement expense for 2022.